Last updated Oct 19th, 2022

 To keep your customers happy, you also have to offer support and keep your word when you say you are going to make something right.

 If possible, provide a way for your customers to reach you during business hours.
 This could be via telephone, chat, or email.
+If you don't have your in-house team, you can always consider reaching out to popular phone answering services and letting them help you keep your customers completely satisfied.

 Have a clear policy for returning inquiries, which you should do within no more than 24 hours, barring weekends and holidays.